Viinistu, Estonia, March 3 - 6, 2025

 Miika Hannula

-(Associate Professor at University of Tartu, Estonia)
+(associate professor at University of Tartu, Estonia)

 Conjunctive query evaluation